-Identify any additions, deletions, or corrections to boundaries, roads, or other physical features on the Census Bureau paper maps or submit an updated version of the digital map file (shapefile) provided by the Census Bureau.
+• Identify any additions, deletions, or corrections to roads, or other physical features by submitting an updated version of the digital map file (shapefile) provided by the Census Bureau.

 Background

 The Census Address List Improvement Act

 The Census Address List Improvement Act of 1994 (Public Law 103-430) strengthened the Census Bureau's partnership capabilities with tribal, state, and local governments by expanding the methods the Census Bureau could use to exchange address information.
 Designed to improve the accuracy of the Census Bureau's address list, the Act authorized the Census Bureau to provide individual addresses to officials of tribal, state, and local governments who agreed to conditions of confidentiality.
 Census 2000 marked the first decennial census for which the Census Bureau could provide its address list for review to governments that signed the required confidentiality agreement.
 (See Appendix A for the terms of the LUCA Program Confidentiality and Security Guidelines.)